anyatarascina/pyRVtest/TUTORIAL.md

 <a name="pyblp">Conlon, Christopher, and Jeff Gortmaker.
 "Best practices for differentiated products demand estimation with pyblp."
 The RAND Journal of Economics 51, no. 4 (2020): 1108-1161.</a>

 <a name="dmss">Duarte, Marco, Lorenzo Magnolfi, Mikkel Sølvsten, and Christopher Sullivan.
-Testing firm conduct.
+"Testing firm conduct."
 Working Paper, 2021.</a>

 <a name="hln">Hansen, Peter R., Asger Lunde, and James M. Nason.
 "The model confidence set."
 Econometrica 79, no. 2 (2011): 453-497.</a>